ttinoco/PFNET/README.md

 ## Overview

 PFNET is a C library for modeling and analyzing electric power networks.
-It provides the following:

-- Parsers for power network data files.
-- Network visualization routines.
-- Fast and customizable constraint and objective function evaluators for network optimization problems.
+It provides parsers for power network data files, network visualization routines, and fast and customizable constraint and objective function evaluators for network optimization problems.

 ## License